 The vulnerability as described in ISO/IEC 24772-1 subclause 6.61 applies to Ada.
 Ada does allow tasks to access unprotected shared variables.
 However, the standard means of programming data that is shared between tasks is to use a protected object that enforces serial access.
 Atomic accesses on some simple types are supported (if supported by the hardware).

-6.61.2 Guidance to language users
+6.61.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.61.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.61.5 of ISO/IEC 24772-1:2022.

 Prefer protected objects for shared data in preference to atomic, volatile or unmarked data.